Six top tips to help you complete your first application for arts funding in the UK

-As an actor, were you taught about funding applications at drama school?
+As an actor, were you taught about arts funding applications at drama school?
 I know I wasn’t.
-Funding applications always seemed to exist in a roped-off section of industry know-how marked “Producers only”.
-But it’s not true.
+Funding applications always seemed to exist in a roped-off section of industry know-how marked ‘producers only’, but it’s not true.
 Funding applications don’t require a fancy lanyard or an in with the proverbial bouncer.

-Chances are that there’s a grant out there for whatever you need funded.
-You may have heard of the Arts Council grants available, including the National Lottery Project Grant and the Developing your Creative Practice Grant.
-But there’s funding outside of these too, from arts venues and organisations.
+Chances are there’s a grant out there for whatever you need funded.
+You may have heard of the Arts Council grants available, including the National Lottery Project and Developing your Creative Practice grants.
+But there’s funding outside of these too from arts venues and organisations.

-I’m currently in the process of completing my first ever Arts Council application, after months of planning and drafting, and I’ve learnt a lot from the experience.
-I’ve not only developed my fledgling application-writing skills, but I’ve also evaluated my priorities as an artist.
-Gaining a new sense of agency in my career has been a welcome change, whatever the outcome is.
+I completed my first ever Arts Council application after months of planning and drafting, and I learned a lot from the experience.
+Not only did I develop my application-writing skills, but I also evaluated my priorities as an artist and gained a new sense of agency in my career.

-So, from what I've learnt and the advice I’ve received, here are six essential tips to help you tackle your first funding application:
+So, based on what I learned and the advice I received, here are six essential tips to help you tackle your first arts funding application:

-Pick the Brains of Artists who’ve Successfully Applied
+1. Pick the Brains of Other Funding Applicants

 Before you start your application, you should know the desired outcomes of your project in both the short and long term.
 How do you want your artistic practice or piece to develop?
 How will this project support your work over the following months or years?